 Key Takeaways

-As fixed income allocations rise, investment grade (IG) private credit can reduce tracking error and concentration risk in a way that adding a third or fourth long-duration manager can’t.
+As fixed income allocations rise, investment grade (IG) private credit can reduce tracking error and concentration risk, especially in volatile markets, in a way that adding a third or fourth long-duration manager can’t.

 IG private credit can also help preserve funded status due to its covenant protections, up-front yield premiums and additional non-coupon income.